Para leer nuestra EU Política de Privacidad en español pulse aquí.

 Analytics and search engine providers

-If you are referred to us by a third party – either via our affiliate network or via the refer-a-friend promotion – depending on the arrangement, we may notify them when you book a transaction and share your personal information and transaction history with them.
+If you are referred to us by a third party – either via our affiliate network or via the refer-a-friend promotion – we may notify them when you book a transaction and share your personal information and transaction history with them.

 Third party websites